← Back to ResourcesBreed Guides

 What it does:

-• Combined effect: heart pumps more efficiently, less workload, slower disease progression
+• Combined effect: the heart pumps more efficiently with less workload, slowing disease progression

-Evidence-based: PROTECT study (2012) demonstrated pimobendan delays onset of clinical heart failure in OCCULT DCM Dobermans by approximately 9–12 months.
+Evidence-based: the PROTECT study (2012, Journal of Veterinary Internal Medicine) demonstrated pimobendan delays onset of clinical heart failure in Dobermans with occult DCM, with the cited delay commonly reported as roughly 9 to 12 months.

-• Holter showing >100 VPCs/24-hour with cardiac structural changes — START
+• Holter showing >100 VPCs per 24 hours with cardiac structural changes

-• Symptomatic DCM (clinical heart failure) — pimobendan + additional medications
+• Symptomatic DCM (clinical heart failure), usually combined with additional cardiac medications

 Typical DCM-affected Calgary Doberman monthly medication: $200–$500/month.

-Prognosis: Pre-pimobendan era median survival from diagnosis 6–12 months.
-Modern era median survival 18–30 months.
-Some Dobermans live 3–5 years post-diagnosis with optimized therapy.
+Prognosis: pre-pimobendan era median survival from diagnosis was commonly reported as 6–12 months.
+With modern protocols, median survival is often closer to 18–30 months, and some Dobermans live 3–5 years post-diagnosis with optimised therapy.
+Your cardiologist can speak to individual prognosis.

 Symptoms of DCM to watch for